TheB2D/Mathworks_Team1_BatteryProfiling/README.md

 - A table with 10 diffetent time intervals should show with voltage rate of change.
 - The graph Voltage vs Time with Key Rate-of-Change Points should be displayed with 9 key points plotted along the line.
 - Values of the time to reach 80% charge and time to reach 100% charge should be calculated and shown.
+- A summary table showing a small summary of all the values should be displayed.